jillesvangurp/jsonj/README.md

 - SimpleIntMapJsonObject uses my EfficientString library for object keys.
 This means key instances are reused and stored as UTF8.
 Assuming you have millions of objects that use a handful of keys like 'id', 'name', etc., You only store those byte arrays once and the objects refer these by an integer id.
 Don't use this implementation if you expect millions of different keys because you may run out of memory.
 - `MapBasedJsonObject`.
 Because neither `JsonObject` nor `SimpleIntMapJsonObject` scale to large numbers of keys, the parser switches to this implementation automatically when the number of keys exceeds the configurable threshold (default is 100).
 This implementation uses a simple LinkedHashMap instead.
 This uses way more memory but scales to much larger amounts of keys than either of the other implementations.
 - Both `SimpleIntMapJsonObject` and `JsonObject` use UTF8 byte arrays for storing String primitive values.
 This is more efficient than Java's own String class, which uses utf-16.

-## Odd features you probably don't care about

-- `JsonElement` implements `Serializable` so you can serialize jsonj objects using Java’s builtin serialization, if you really want to use that (hint, you shouldn’t) in a cross JVM way since it simply serializes to json.
-- A utility class is included that allows you to convert json to and from XML, and to create DOM trees from json object structures.
-This can come in handy if you want to use e.g. xpath to query your json structures.
-You need to add the optional dependency on xom for this to work.
-- PLIST - You can serialize to and parse from binary plists.
-This was added to support some IOS specific usecases.
-You need to add the optional maven dependency on dd-plist for this to work.
-- YAML is supported with its own parser and serializer, both based on Jackson's jackson-dataformat-yaml.
-- BSON support is there as well based on bson4jackson.

 # Changelog
 - 2.41